kerbach2/kerbach2.github.io/_pages/about.md

 My long term goal is refining notions of semantic complexity to better understand how language changes.
 My short term goals include refining models noun phrases that capture the complexity of the count-mass distinction across varities of English, both historical and in the present day.
 I also have ongoing projects looking at the count-mass distinction in Greek, Hungarian, Sorani Kurdish, and Romanian.

-I am also committed to anti-racist language research, and am currently participating in the project [A comparitive corpus study of "race" and "Rasse"](https://das-r-wort.com/), which aims to investigate anti-racist language use and language policy.
+I am also committed to anti-discrimination language research, and am currently participating in the project [A comparitive corpus study of "race" and "Rasse"](https://das-r-wort.com/), which aims to investigate anti-racist language use and language policy.

-My research projects are listed below, as are my [publications](Publications) and [courses](Teaching).
+My research projects are listed below, as are my publications and courses.
 You can find additional content on [my Mastodon page](https://lingo.lol/@kerbach2).

 Projects
 ======
-The evolution of the English countability system: From Old to Present Day Englishes.
+**The evolution of the English countability system: From Old to Present Day Englishes.**
 * The evolution of the English countability system, [Project proposal](https://kerbach2.github.io/papers/Countability_in_Old_to_Present_Day_English.pdf).
     * Countability in the history of English: A first look, [Slides](https://kerbach2.github.io/papers/Erbach_2021_Countability_Hist_Eng_first_look_handout.pdf).
     * Semantic change in the history of the English countability system, [Slides](https://kerbach2.github.io/papers/Erbach_2021_Sem_change_Eng_countabiltiy_handout.pdf)